 What I tell my patients is that for their average work or school day, they need to use a really good quality moisturizer that keeps their skin hydrated all day and top their moisturizer with a real sunscreen that looks and feels great.
 This is why I created my Fort Knox for Your Face Kit - get a really great moisturizer fortified with ceramides and squalane with a 'real' sunscreen that is pleasant to wear every day AND gives real protection.

 Solve the reapplication of sunscreen problem with Powder Sunscreen!

 You can easily and conveniently reapply SPF if you are out for more than 2 hours using my Sheer Strength Pure Physical SPF Refresh Powder.

 This strategy creates ideal skin care for healthy and glowing skin. - Dr. Bailey

 Over my 30+ years of practice, I've seen what sunscreens work for my patients and what don't because their skin shows the results.
 Here's what you want in your daily SPF:

 - A sunscreen with an SPF between 30 and 50 and that is labeled 'broad spectrum'.

-- I also believe that the best protection comes from products that contain mineral zinc oxide at 5% or more concentration.
+- I've found that the best protection comes from products that contain mineral zinc oxide at 5% or more concentration.

-Rub your zinc product onto your skin well to disperse the zinc particles evenly across your skin surface.
+Rub your zinc oxide mineral SPF product onto your skin well to disperse the zinc particles evenly across your skin surface.
 You've just created a fine, invisible or imperceptible protective layer of mineral particles covering your skin and the UV bouncing is ready to begin for the day!

 If you wear makeup with your sunscreen, when do you apply that?